rspamd/rspamd.com/doc/tutorials/writing_rules.md

 }
 ~~~

+Please bear in mind that the scores you define directly from Lua have lower priority and are overriden by scores defined in the `groups.conf` file.
+WebUI defined scores have even higher priority.

 ## Regexp rules

 Regexp rules are executed by the `regexp` module of Rspamd.
 You can find a detailed description of the syntax in [the regexp module documentation]({{ site.url }}{{ site.baseurl }}/doc/modules/regexp.html)